apache/cordova-docs/www/docs/en/2.3.0/cordova/contacts/ContactError/contactError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactError
 ---

 ContactError
 ========

-A `ContactError` object is returned to the `contactError` callback when an error occurs.
+A `ContactError` object is returned to the `[contactError](../parameters/contactError.html)` callback when an error occurs.

 Properties
 ----------